9661328/9661328/README.md

 - 👋 Hi, I’m [@9661328](https://github.com/9661328) (Jonathan Su).
 - 👀 I’m currently a freshman at Skyline High School.
-- 🌱 I’m learning computer programming and Java.
+- 🌱 I’m currently learning my first year of computer programming and Java.
 - 📫 How to reach me: Email me at jonasu9661328@gmail.com.
+- 📚 Language(s): Java

 <!---
 9661328/9661328 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.